onepixeltwo/one_pixel_two_features/README.md

 The datasets can be downloaded from [this GitHub repository](https://github.com/danfenghong/ISPRS_S2FL).

 ### Data preprocessing
 We first divide the HSI cubes into 64x64 spatial size segments.
-Please refer to the notebook `ipynb' for detailed steps and code.
+Please refer to the notebook `hyperspectral snip Belin.ipynb' for detailed steps and code.